Centres of Excellence for Climate Change and Adaptive Land Management in Africa

 Excellence in the region

-All alumni as well as graduate school programmes serve SASSCAL in building and establishing regional thematic centres of excellence based on current research priorities.
-In this way, SASSCAL, together with the BMBF, aims to establish regional and internationally recognised science-based Climate and Environmental Services Centres (CESC) in the respective regions.
+The graduate school programme contributes to SASSCAL in the development and establishment of regional centres of excellence based on current research priorities.
+In this way, SASSCAL, together with the BMBF, aims to establish regional and internationally recognised science-based Climate and Environmental Services Centres (CESC) in the specific regions.

-The alumni programme "climapAfrica - Climate Research for Alumni and Postdocs in Africa" has been running since June 2019.
-This programme to promote future leaders in climate research and climate protection is funded by the BMBF and implemented scientifically and operationally by the German Academic Exchange Service (DAAD).
-It includes both an excellence postdoctoral fellowship programme and a diverse range of opportunities for alumni to pursue further research.
-The DAAD cooperates closely with WASCAL and SASSCAL in its implementation.
-The BMBF is funding "climapAfrica" with a total of 4.5 million euros in the period from 2019 to 2023.
+Between 2019 and 2023, there was also the alumni programme "climapAfrica - Climate Research for Alumni and Postdocs in Africa" from which many graduates benefited.
+This programme to promote future leaders in climate research and climate protection was funded by the BMBF and implemented scientifically and operationally by the German Academic Exchange Service (DAAD).
+It included both an excellence postdoctoral fellowship programme and a diverse range of opportunities for alumni to pursue further research.
+The DAAD cooperated closely with WASCAL and SASSCAL in its implementation.
+The BMBF funded "climapAfrica" with a total of 4.5 million euros.

 Last updated on